 Andrea leads KQED's science education work, and trains teachers on using and making media in STEM classrooms.
 She joined KQED in 2007 to coordinate education and outreach for the public television series Jean-Michel Cousteau: Ocean Adventures.
 She then developed the educational resources for the 4-hour documentary Saving the Bay and the multimedia series QUEST.
 Andrea graduated from UC Berkeley with a B.A. in Environmental Science and earned her M.A. in Teaching and Multiple Subject Teaching Credential from the University of San Francisco.
 Before arriving at KQED, she taught, developed and managed marine science and environmental education programs in Aspen, Catalina Island and the Bay Area.

 Jen joined KQED in 2015 to manage the social media strategy for the KQED Science team.
 Before KQED, she was a digital strategist for the American Cancer Society, most recently managing their search and social media programs.
 She received a B.A. in Political Science from UC Berkeley, with a focus on nonviolent social change and peace studies.
-In addition to science and nature, she's passionate about her pitbull Darla, women's health, nonprofits, digital communications, vegetarianism, and mindfulness.
+In addition to science and nature, she's passionate about her pitbulls, women's health, digital communications, vegetarianism, and child development.
 Her favorite band?
 Hot Chip.

 Digital Video Producer